 Electrifying (on The Hunter) - Simon Kernick

 There's an added poignancy, a tinge of regret in the hero that gives this thriller an emotional, reflective quality which is rare (on The Hunter) - Daily Mail

 Authentically brutal (on The Enemy) - The Telegraph

 An impressively intricate thriller . . . expert . . .
 Exciting (on The Hunter) - New Yorker

 Echoes of Jason Bourne . . . each plot twist is unexpected and well-timed (on The Enemy) - Daily Mail

 Non-stop chasing and killing, but with flashes of melancholy and regret (on Better Off Dead) - The Times

 Tom Wood is a full-time writer born in Burton-on-Trent who now lives in London.
 After a stint as freelance editor and film-maker, he completed his first novel, The Hunter, which was an instant bestseller and introduced readers to a genuine antihero, Victor, an assassin with a purely logical view on life and whose morals are deeply questionable.
 Like Victor, Tom is passionate about physical sport, being both a huge boxing fan and practising Krav Maga martial arts, which has seen him sustain a number of injuries.
 He has not, however, ever killed anyone.

-Tom also publishes standalone psychological thrillers under the name T.W.
-Ellis, starting with A Knock at the Door.
+Tom also publishes standalone psychological thrillers, including A Knock at the Door.